lumirelle/lumirelle.me/pages/posts/js-advanced-grammar-manual.md

 Closure is a function that remembers its outer variables (outer lexical environment) and can access them.

-In JS, every function has a hidden property `[[Environment]]`, which is a reference to the lexical environment where the function was created (there is only one exception, it uses global lexical environment which is to be covered in [`new Function` syntax](#new-function-syntax)), that's to say, all functions are closures in JS.
+In JavaScript, every function has a hidden property `[[Environment]]`, which is a reference to the lexical environment where the function was created (there is only one exception, it uses global lexical environment which is to be covered in [`new Function` syntax](#new-function-syntax)), that's to say, all functions are closures in JavaScript.

-See https://javascript.info/closure for the theory and implementation details of closure in JS.
+See https://javascript.info/closure for the theory and implementation details of closure in JavaScript.

 #### Garbage collection